Canker Sore and Cold Sore Treatment in Hamilton

 Identifying triggers so the sores stop coming back

-When a sore is not a canker sore
+When a sore is not a canker sore or cold sore

 Home care that genuinely helps